Electrolyzed Water FAQ

 Hypochlorous acid is a free chlorine molecule with the molecular formula HOCl.
 It is the dominate free chlorine species in chlorine

-solutions that have a slightly acidic to neutral pH.
+solutions that have a slightly to moderately acidic pH.
 View the "Electrolyzed Water" page for more information.

 Is HOCl really natural?

-Hypochlorous acid or HOCL is produced naturally by the white blood cells of all mammals, which includes you, and is used by white blood cells to kill invading microbial pathogens.
+Hypochlorous acid, or HOCl, is produced naturally by the white blood cells of all mammals (including you), and is used by those cells to kill invading microbial pathogens.

 How do you make HOCl?

 Hypochlorous acid is made through the process of electrolysis.
-By passing an electrical current through water with a sodium chloride solution (NaCl), electrolyzed water is generated.
+By passing an electrical current through water with a sodium chloride (NaCl) solution, electrolyzed water is generated.

 How does NatureChlor work?